-VILLUM FONDEN is pleased to announce the first call for applications for the Villum Synergy Programme.
+VILLUM FONDEN is pleased to announce the fourth call for applications for the Villum Synergy Programme.
 An amount of DKK 50 million is allocated to this call.

-Projects should involve two PIs that are both affiliated with a Danish research institution.
-One should a be methodological expert from computer science, statistics or applied mathematics and the other a domain expert from a field of application that may be broadly chosen (not medicine and clinical research*).
+Projects must involve two PIs that are both employed at a Danish research institution.
+It is required that one is a methodological expert from computer science, statistics or applied mathematics and the other a domain expert from a field of application that may be broadly chosen (not medicine and clinical research*).
 Co-PIs providing additional required expertise may also be included in the project.

 International collaborations may be included in the project.
 Project funds should mainly cover activities at Danish universities